In the internet age, few things shape purchasing decisions as much as online reviews. And why not?

 Here are eight techniques you can use to encourage reviews for your local business,

 1. Collect Email Addresses During Billing

 Asking for the customer’s email address and phone number at the time of purchase is a big step toward landing a review from them.

-Because usually, if someone is willing to share these contact details with a business, it is highly likely they had a satisfactory experience and thereby, quite likely to share their experience with others.
+Usually, if someone is willing to share these contact details with a business, they have likely had a satisfactory experience and, thereby, are quite likely to share their experience with others.

-Once you have their emails, send a friendly follow up after a week and ask them to write an honest review about their experience with your business.
+Once you have their email address, send a friendly follow-up after a week and ask them to write an honest review about their experience with your business.

 Important: Always review and follow the latest official guidance from the review platform on soliciting reviews:

 - What TrustPilot says about asking for reviews.

 2. Use In-Store Placards To Encourage Reviews

 Being a local business with a brick-and-mortar store, you can use in-store signage to spur reviews.
 This can be in the form of banners, flyers, brochures, and window clings.